Comfort

 Our Recommendations

-- Backpacks cannot be worn whilst riding.
+- Backpacks should not be worn whilst riding.
 Saddlebags are provided and we recommend a small bumbag or a coat with pockets so that you can carry small items with you during the day (passport, camera, sunscreen, lipbalm etc)

 - We recommend travelling in your riding boots and carrying your hat and some riding clothes in your hand luggage - then if your luggage goes astray you are still able to ride!